seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 *** This section is still WIP ***

 ### Program design
-I utilized MVC (model-view-controller) design for this project.
+I utilized MVC (model-view-controller) pattern to organize the project structure.
 The models are represented by the data handling objects, views are the commandline interface and GUI interfaces, and controllers manages the scanning and processing pipelines.
-I focused on clean design and scalability from the get-go which quickly netted substantial benefits.
+I focused on clean design and scalability from the beginning which quickly netted substantial benefits.
 Adding new features and extending existing code is pretty painless.
 For example, when adding a new camera system, I can just implement the ICamera interface and override the default virtual methods.
 Utilizing the new camera is as simple as passing it as a parameter to the ScanController object.

-I separated utility functions into their own headers.
-These functions are dumb and do not need access to class states, similar to static methods from Java.
-For example, registration methods are implemented inline the Registration.h file in the registration namespace.
-Then they are utilized in the ProcessingModel object.

-Currently, there are a lot of raw pointers in the program.
-I am slowly making the transition over to smart pointers as the needs arise, however I am confident in managing ownership and memory allocation so they are fine for now.
-One example of where I needed a smart pointer is with my FileHandler class.
-I needed an instance of this class to be passed to multiple objects and that brings up the ownership problem.
-Which object is responsible for deleting FileHandler and when?
-Using a shared_ptr solved this issue with reference counting, and file_handler will be deleted when the number of references to it reaches 0.
+The entry point to the application is currently through a commandline interface which provides commands to the scanner.
+A CLIClient takes in the commandline arguments and passes them to a factory.
+The factory creates a controller for scanning, processing, or calibration given the arguments, and returns it.
+Then the controller's run() method is executed.

 ### File handling